 , or a Bobcat E35

-, it’s indispensable and reliable—sort of like a lifelong friend.
+, it's indispensable and reliable—sort of like a lifelong friend.
 However, even a best friend has to visit the doctor now and then.
 Regardless of the heavy equipment brand, final drives motors undergo significant wear and tear even with regular usage.
 Final drives, along with the boom and bucket, are arguably the most critical components of an excavator.
-This blog post will look at common issues that affect the Bobcat final drives in compact excavators.
+This blog post will look at common problems that affect the Bobcat final drives in compact excavators.

 A Common Bobcat Final Drive Problem: Main Bearing Failure